 Credit Model: a hybrid between a customized model and a tiered model with pre-set benefits; in my opinion, this is the best way to generate the most revenue.

-Customized Model: you must customize a sponsorship for each sponsor; very time-consuming.
+Customized Model: you must customize a sponsorship for each Sponsor, very time-consuming.

 Creating a Sponsorship Prospectus

-The medium in which you communicate the different sponsorships available to any prospective sponsors is via a “Sponsorship Prospectus.”
+The medium in which you communicate the different sponsorships available to any potential sponsors is via a “Sponsorship Prospectus.”
 A sponsorship prospectus is a sponsor benefits package that contains information to assist in decision-making as it relates to spending marketing dollars.

 You also need to tell them what benefits they will receive for their various levels of sponsorship monies.
-For instance, if they pay $40,000 for a Platinum Sponsorship, they will receive a 20’x20’ booth, 4 complimentary registrations, a banner ad on the mobile app, logo on the conference website, etc.
+For instance, if they pay $40,000 for a Platinum Sponsorship, they will receive a 20’x20′ booth, four complimentary registrations, a banner ad on the mobile app, logo on the conference website, etc.

 Keep an Eye Out for Every Opportunity

 Another area of opportunity is your agenda.
 Does a certain sponsor want to get in front of your board members at the start of their meeting for a 3-minute presentation and a logo on the screen?
 What about having one of your partners sponsor the keynote speaker and a VIP private cocktail reception where only a few of their people get a signed copy of the speaker’s book and a photo?
-Food and beverage are the highest line items on budgets so try to monetize it and have sponsors help you pay for the Welcome Reception or the breakfast, lunch or breaks?
+Food and beverage are the highest line items on budgets, so try to monetize it and have sponsors help you pay for the Welcome Reception or the breakfast, lunch, or breaks?

-Have one partner sponsor your conference website and a different partner sponsor your mobile app.
+Have one partner sponsor your conference website, and a different partner sponsor your mobile app.
 What about email blasts to registered attendees?
 The list goes on and on about items that can be monetized and sponsored.

 Selling Sponsorships for Meetings and Trade Shows

-Ok now that you’ve created a sponsorship prospectus, how do you sell sponsorships?
+Ok, now that you’ve created a sponsorship prospectus, how do you sell sponsorships?
 Roll out the sponsorship prospectus in stages.
 Go to any sponsors who sponsored last year by tier first and give them a sense of urgency on when they need to decide before you open it up to subsequent tiers and eventually to all prospective sponsors.
 In many instances, we will not sell sponsorships, the sales team of our clients will sell the actual sponsorships as they have the day-to-day close relationships already established with their partners.
 Once they sell the sponsorships, we will typically then manage those sponsorship deliverables sold.
 This can get tricky to ensure that all sponsors provide high-resolution logos, that you provide them with all of the many benefits included under each sponsorship level.

 Treat your sponsors like partners and engage them to assist with marketing your conference!

-• First, create different size banners and send them to all your sponsors asking them to put them on their website to promote your event and drive attendance.
+• First, create different size banners and send them to all your sponsors, asking them to put them on their website to promote your event and drive attendance.

 • If you announce a high-level keynote speaker, again have your partners post over all their social media platforms.